The best AT&T prepaid plans for 2024

 Multi-month is the best value overall but it obviously comes with the caveat of having to pay a significant fee upfront - up to $300 for the yearly unlimited data plan.
 They are also relatively stripped out when it comes to additional features like mobile hotspot allowance.

-If you can afford to pay for your plan upfront, however, then it makes perfect sense to go for either the yearly unlimited plan or the 3-month 16GB plan - both of which are some of the best
+If you can afford to pay for your plan upfront, however, then it makes perfect sense to go for the yearly unlimited plan as it comes out as much cheaper on a monthly average.

 How do AT&T's prepaid plans compare against the competition?

-AT&T certainly has the name recognition, but that doesn't mean its the best player in the market for prepaid and affordable mobile plans.
+AT&T certainly has the name recognition, but that doesn't mean it's the best player on the market for prepaid and affordable mobile plans.

 If you don't want to pay upfront for a multi-month plan but do plan on sticking with one carrier for a while, you may like Verizon's prepaid options.
 Verizon prepaid plans offer a reduced rate, a special loyalty discount, after your first three months and again after nine months.
 However, they are otherwise more expensive than AT&T's comparable offers.